anissa218/judge-susceptibility-steerability/README.md

 | `steer_classification` | `cls_base` (base), `cls_strict`, `cls_swapped` (family-dependent) |

-Demonstrations are drawn from **4 rows held out** of the dataset (stratified 2 safe / 2 unsafe); *misleading* demonstrationss have their labels swapped at render time.
+Demonstrations are drawn from **4 rows held out** of the dataset (stratified 2 safe / 2 unsafe); *misleading* demonstrations have their labels swapped at render time.

 ### Safety definitions (the steerability "knobs")